tenhobi/bachelors-thesis/README.md

 ## Bachelor's thesis

-Please note that the thesis is written in Czech, therefore there is no English version yet.
+Please note that the thesis is written in Czech.
-*The thesis might be translated to English later.*

 You can find the final version of the PDF in the [releases][] tab.